-We work with businesses that are already successful and are looking for strategic ways to get possible to achieve.

-FAR MORE successful.
+We work with auto repair shops that are already successful and are looking for strategic ways to get FAR MORE successful.

-We work with clients that have the mindset and resources to handle the level of growth that is
+We work with shop owners that have the mindset and resources to handle the level of growth that is possible to achieve.